🇨🇭

 Easiest → Near Impossible

-Level 1 is driven by supermarkets and city vegan venues — traditional restaurant menus are a separate challenge entirely.
+Level 1 is driven by supermarkets and city vegan venues.
+Traditional restaurant menus are a separate challenge that requires active navigation.

 Self-Catering